By Caribbean specialist Francesca

 Hidden behind the mango trees is an old English cottage, once used by plantation staff.
 Its original brickwork, tiny doorways and floral fabric made me think of a Beatrix Potter illustration.
 The separate lounge, kitchen and terrace give you plenty of space.

-A hotel well versed in weddings and honeymoons — they hold weddings throughout the year — you’ll find the staff keen to make their honeymooning guests’ stays special.
-I’d suggest booking a table for Sunday brunch served within the walls of an old sugar factory, served with champagne and fresh pastries.
+A hotel well versed in weddings and honeymoons — they hold weddings throughout the year — you’ll find the staff is happy to make their honeymooning guests’ stays special.
+I’d suggest reserving a table for Sunday brunch served within the walls of an old sugar factory, served with Champagne and fresh pastries.

 Enjoy freshly picked food on an organic farm

 If dining experiences are a focus of your honeymoon, it’s difficult to beat staying at Belle Mont Farm.
 A farm like no other, its modestly titled guesthouses are, in fact, luxurious individual villas with private pools looking out to sea.
-On checking in, a crate of local fruits, freshly squeezed juices and homemade biscuits were waiting for you — and refilled daily.
+On checking in, you’ll find a crate of local fruits, freshly squeezed juices and homemade cookies waiting for you — and refilled daily.

 There’s a real emphasis on food here, as almost everything for the kitchen is grown on the hotel’s organic farm (anything else is sourced as locally as possible).
 A relaxed restaurant sits within the hotel grounds, and a seafood restaurant at the farm’s private slither of rocky coast a short drive away.
 Book a seat at the farm dinner and you can eat in the middle of the vegetable patches, alongside a handful of other guests, passing freshly cooked dishes around the table.